How to Train Your Dragon: Homecoming: Reception

 Emily Ashby of Common Sense Media gave the film four stars out of five, saying "fans who have watched Hiccup's and Toothless's relationship develop over the course of the movie trilogy will find it a heartwarming addition to the saga with poignant sentiments about treasuring the people (and dragons) we love, especially around the holidays."

+The short won for Best Animated Special Production at the 47th Annie Awards.